RaulCotar/rayalloc/README.md

 ## TODO: (see [the scratchpad](#scratchpad))
 - figure out the alloc and free algos
 	- write them down
-	- impleent them
+	- implement them
-	- wite tests as you go
+	- wite tests and docs as you go

 ## Scratchpad